Xenrathe/Rails-bark_book/README.md

 ## Development To-do List:

 ### CSS and Java and other view features
-* Bug with dog avatars not fitting the lower nav bar
 * Parks styling
 * Radio button / forms styling
 * Profile styling